WimPouw/WPsCodeLibrary/Python/AnnotationBasedVideoClippings/ReadMe.txt

 #questions: wimpouw@gmail.com

 #What does this do?
-You have video that you want to clip into subpieces based on annoations in ELAN.
+You have a video that you want to clip into subpieces based on annotations in ELAN.
 This way you can make smaller clips with relevant behavior.
-This script loops over the annotation files, links it up with the relevant videos, and then for each annotation clips the video accordingly and saves it into your clipped folder.
+This script loops over the annotation files, links it up with the relevant video, and then for each annotation, clips the video accordingly and saves it into your clipped folder.

 ###################################FOLDERING
 ANNOTATIONS